Cartography and GIS

 Part 1 : Digital Cartography

 Nothing fun here but a short history of the Computer-aided Cartography and Geographic Information Systems illustrated with the first commercial and non-commercial cartography and mapping softwares.
-The sources of informations are mainly the books or articles listed in the bibliography.
+The sources of information are mainly the books or articles listed in the bibliography.
 All the non-cited sources comes from the Wikipedia.

 The CIA World Data Bank II is a collection of world map data, consisting of vector descriptions of land outlines, rivers, and political boundaries.
 The dataset was digitized between 1972 and 1977 by the US Department of State's Central Intelligence Agency (CIA).